novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-40.md

 * * *

 After a 13-hour long flight, they were greeted by the humid air upon returning to Korea.
-Though Seoul was filled with fine dust due to the exhaust fumes and factory smoke emitted 24/7 without dust collectors, the returning people's faces were very bright.
-Shin Elder knelt down and kissed the ground of his homeland in delight.
+Though Seoul was filled with fine dust due to the exhaust fumes and factory smoke emitted 24/7 without dust collectors, the returning people's faces were very bright. old man Shin knelt down and kissed the ground of his homeland in delight.

 "Finally, I'm stepping on the soil of my homeland."